by Luke Wayne

-Yet there is still more to the story.
-Specifically reclaiming Jerusalem and the "Holy Land" also took on from the very start a huge part in these endeavors.15 The centrality of this goal can scarcely be overstated.
+There is still more to the story, however.
+Specifically reclaiming Jerusalem and the "Holy Land" also played a huge part in these endeavors from the very start.15 The centrality of this goal can scarcely be overstated.
 As late as the 1400s, Christopher Columbus actually took an oath that the proceeds of his venture would be used to recover the Holy Sepulchre in Jerusalem.16 The reason for this brings us back again to medieval Catholic theology and the merit of pilgrimage to holy sites and relics.

-The Muslims occupying Jerusalem were not only occupying the city of the most holy sites of medieval Catholic pilgrimage, they were in some cases desecrating them.
-The "Holy Sepulchre" had been vandalized on the orders of the Muslim leader Caliph Hakim (985-1021), and the traditional site of "Christ's cave tomb" was leveled almost to the ground.17 Pilgrimages to such sites were considered meritorious acts of piety and penance, sometimes with official promises of remission of sins for visiting them, and often shrouded in stories of miracles, healings, and other divine favors on those who attended them.18 It was, therefore, of great interest to the Catholic Church and to the masses of Europe to preserve these sites from desecration and to ensure continued freedom for pilgrims to journey to them.
-Jerusalem contained the most sacred and revered of these sites.
+The Muslims occupying Jerusalem were not only occupying the city which held the most sacred sites of medieval Catholic pilgrimage; they were in some cases desecrating them.
+The "Holy Sepulchre" had been vandalized on the orders of the Muslim leader Caliph Hakim (985-1021), and the traditional site of "Christ's cave tomb" was leveled almost to the ground.17 Pilgrimages to such sites were considered meritorious acts of piety and penance, sometimes with official promises of remission of sins for visiting them, and often shrouded in stories of miracles, healings, and other divine favors on those who attended them.18 It was, therefore, of great interest to the Catholic Church and the masses of Europe to preserve these sites from desecration and to ensure continued freedom for pilgrims to journey to them.
+Jerusalem contained the most sacred and revered of these holy destinations.

-This may seem to modern readers as if it must have been a secondary consideration, but in fact it centered prominently in almost all of the Crusade proclamations and is the only explanation behind why Jerusalem would hold such a central place in the aim of the crusades when it was not at all central in the defense of Europe.
-This, too, finds the crusades inseparably linked to the false teachings and traditions which crept into the church over time and which the protestant reformation specifically set out to undo.
+This may seem to modern readers as if it must have been a secondary consideration.
+The reality is, however, that it centered prominently in almost all of the Crusade proclamations and is the only explanation behind why Jerusalem would hold such a central place in the aim of the Crusades when it was not at all central to the defense of Europe.
+This, too, finds the crusades inseparably linked to the false teachings and traditions which crept into the church over time and which the Protestant Reformation specifically set out to undo.

 - 1. August Krey, The First Crusade, the Accounts of Eyewitnesses and Participants, (Princeton University Press, 1921), 38